z-ninja/z-dsa/README.md

 Keep security while reducing keys and signature size.

 # WARNING: Do not use this in production yet.
 It is not tested enough.
-I am not an expert, but I would like to see opinions if experienced persons about my work.
+I am not an expert, but I would like to see opinion if experienced persons about this.